Yemen Houthi rebels target Saudi oil field | The China Post

 Read more: Saudi-led alliance launches airstrikes on Yemen’s rebel capital

 The field’s distance from rebel-held territory in Yemen demonstrates the range of the Houthis’ drones.
 UN investigators say the Houthis’ new UAV-X drone likely has a range of up to 1,500 kilometers (930 miles).
-That puts Saudi oil fields, an under-construction Emirati nuclear power plant and Dubai’s busy international airport within their range.
+That puts Saudi oil fields, an Emirati nuclear power plant currently under construction, and Dubai’s busy international airport within their range.

 The drone assault also comes amid heightened tensions in the wider Middle East region between the US and Iran, whose supreme leader hosted a top Houthi official days earlier in Tehran.